Please Note:

 This class is for novice polers who are proficient in climbing, spinning, and beginner inverting techniques.
 Explore one-handed spins and dynamic upright transitions up and down the pole.

-Pre-requisite: at least 10 Newbie classes or instructor approval.
+Pre-requisite: at least 10 Newbie classes AND instructor approval.

 Level 2: